 The trouble has always been that, as beautiful as Mulberry’s bags are, their prices are less appealing to the average student.
-On countless occasions I’ve gone to their outlet shop at Bicester Shopping Village with high hopes of finding The One (not that I had any particular One in mind) at an affordable price, but each and every time I left disappointed and empty-handed.
+On countless occasions, I’ve gone to their outlet shop at Bicester Shopping Village with high hopes of finding The One (not that I had any particular One in mind) at an affordable price, but each and every time I left disappointed and empty-handed.
 They never had any particularly amazing bags on offer, and the reductions were equally uninspiring most of the time.
-On numerous occasions I considered buying one of their teeny bags as a way of having just a little piece of such a beautiful brand (as that’s all I could afford) but I never did, as what I really wanted was an It bag.
+On numerous occasions, I considered buying one of their teeny bags as a way of having just a little piece of such a beautiful brand (as that’s all I could afford) but I never did, as what I really wanted was an It bag.
 A statement bag.
 Something that I would use again and again but would last me a lifetime.

 Mum and I had known about the Mulberry factory store in Somerset(Shepton Mallet, to be precise) for some time, but had never actually been until yesterday.
 And sweet Jesus am I glad we made the trip.
 The name “factory shop” is somewhat deceiving.
 I was picturing a little room on the edge of an actual factory, but in reality, the “factory shop” is so much more.
 In a beautiful old building on the edge of Kilver Court outlet village, the store is huge: it has its own café and loos, not to mention several rooms full to the brim with beautiful, gorgeous Mulberry.

-Naturally, I went head first for the bags on entering, and was very impressed.
+Naturally, I went head first for the bags on entering and was very impressed.
 There was a great selection of bags on offer, with a range of reductions.
 I think the best I saw was a red Oversized Alexa reduced from £2553 to £638, which is bloody incredible if you ask me.
 I went into the shop thinking, “Maybe I’ll get a keyring or something.”
 Anyone who’s been following my tweets or Instagram over the past couple of days will know that I bought a lot more than a keyring.
 Yes, I am the extremely proud owner of this beauty – an Oversized Pink Champagne Mulberry Alexa Satchel:

 And I love it with all my heart.
-Not only was it at a fantastic reduction already, I also got a 10% student discount because I have an NUS card – how awesome is that!?
+Not only was it at a fantastic reduction already, but I also got a 10% student discount because I have an NUS card – how awesome is that!?
 10% makes a big difference on Mulberry prices, I tell ya.
 I just knew when I saw it.
-Beautiful, classic shape; great size; more unusual colour (come on… everyone has it in tan) that will still go with everything.
+Beautiful, classic shape; great size; more unusual color (come on… everyone has it in tan) that will still go with everything.
 IT’S PERFECT.
 I AM SO HAPPY.
 MY LIFE IS COMPLETE.
 OK, maybe that was a bit far, but you get my drift.

 Having worked hard at two part-time jobs around my degree and saved up all year, I had the money in the bank, so just thought “Why not?”
-Usually I fritter away my money on a £20 pair of trousers here or £9 necklace there (which, being from somewhere like Primark, obviously don’t last), but I think it’s actually much better to make a one off, special, more expensive purchase.
+Usually, I fritter away my money on a £20 pair of trousers here or £9 necklace there (which, being from somewhere like Primark, obviously don’t last), but I think it’s actually much better to make a one-off, special, more expensive purchase.
 And I am so glad I did.
 I don’t have one smidge of shopping guilt.
 Honestly!